Kitura/Configuration/README.md

 }
 ```

-The value is returned as an instance of `Any`.
-Therefore, it's important to cast the value to the datatype you want to use.
+The value returned is typed as `Any?`.
+Therefore, it's important to cast the value to the type you want to use.
 For instance:

 ```swift
 let stringValue = manager["VCAP_SERVICES:cloudantNoSQLDB:0:credentials:host"] as?
 String